plone/documentation/docs/glossary.md

     By using this mechanism of file overrides, or component shadowing, Volto enables customization, similar to `z3c.jbot.`

 Razzle
-    A tool that simplifies SPA and SSR configuration for React projects.
+    A tool that simplifies SPA and {term}`SSR` configuration for React projects.

 Webpack
     A tool that loads and bundles code and web resources using loaders.